-- quantity of peer-reviewed articles, book chapters, and/or other scholarly products that are lead- authored. - d) Research agenda that may include at least one area of research expertise. - e) Research that leads to grant submissions and/or external funding.
+- d) Research agenda that may include at least one area of research expertise. - e) Research that leads to grant submissions and/or external funding.

 It is important to note that department review committees and department chairs in annual evaluation must provide faculty members with specific feedback regarding progress toward the next comprehensive review (e.g., tenure and promotion to Associate Professor).